-Note: tls.cert_issuer replaces the following legacy keywords: tls_cert_issuer and tls.issuerdn.
-It's recommended that rules be converted to use the new one.
+tls.cert\issuer replaces the previous keyword name: tls\cert\issuer.
+You may continue to use the previous name, but it's recommended that rules be converted to use the new name.

-8.17.3 tls.cert_serial
+7.15.3 tls.cert serial

 Match on the serial number in a certificate.